FinalVossler/Root-Front-Host/README.md

 # Todos:

-- Add the magic button to generate as many variations as options in variation fields in the entity editor form => Implement entity parent foreign key in each entity
+- Add a field of type state tracking (Can be used for a product order status or the order status)
-- Add a magic button in the models page that shows a modal that's automatically filled with product model fields
+- Add a magic button in the models page that shows a modal that's automatically filled with product model fields (in order to simplify the creation process of a custom product for the seller)

-- Add the ability to edit the order status for the seller (clickable state tracking bullets)
+- In role event notifications, add the event "On update when assigned" => Used to send a notification to assigned users when an order tracking number was changed
+- Incomplete addresses permissions: implement own address deletion, update and read permissions (back and front)

 - Show the redirection button to an order or a product in an entity's page. (if the entity has this information)
-- Inside an entity, show the list of all the entities that has the concerned entity as a productId inside its orderAssociationConfig (like showing the comments of an entity)
+- Inside an entity, show the list of all the entities that have the concerned entity as a productId inside its orderAssociationConfig (like showing the comments of an entity)

 - Add an additional backend verification for the shipping method for each product based on its available shipping methods
 - Add the nothing to show in the orders' page when the user has no orders
+- Build the nothing to show component for the cart: import { GiIsland } from "react-icons/gi";

 - Write an integration test for when we delete a parent entity and have a random child entity assigned as the new parent.
 - Write an integration test for generating variations